oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 The content of the generated `domain.yaml`:

 ```
-# Copyright (c) 2017, 2019, Oracle Corporation and/or its affiliates.
+# Copyright 2017, 2019, Oracle Corporation and/or its affiliates.
 All rights reserved.

-# Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
+# Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
 #
 # This is an example of how to define a Domain resource.
 #